kadiraj439/TikTacToe-/Code.md

 Player 1 uses 'X', Player 2 uses 'O'.
 Players take turns entering row and column numbers (1--3).
 After each move, the board updates and the winner/draw is checked
----

-## 📘 Program Description
-This program lets two players play Tic-Tac-Toe using a **class-based design**.
-The game uses a `TicTacToe` class that stores the board, current player, and game logic.

-Players enter row and column numbers (1–3), and the board updates until either:
-- A player wins, or
-- The game ends in a draw

----

 ## C++ Source Code